Help for those facing probate

-Probate or trust administration in Kansas City can be a challenging process.
+Probate in Johnson County can be a challenging process.
 We can help.

 When a loved one passes, his or her estate often goes through a court-managed process called probate or estate administration where the assets of the deceased are managed and distributed.
 During probate, claims for amounts owed will be addressed, title to assets will be changed and any remaining funds distributed.
 The probate process begins upon filing with the applicable probate court.
 The person filing can either be the executor named in a will or, if there is no will, a person asking the court to be named administrator of the estate.
 Often, this administrator is the spouse or an adult child of the decedent.
 Once appointed by the court, the executor or administrator becomes the legal representative of the estate.

 Every probate estate is unique, but most involve the following steps: